niooii/what-the-chess/README.md

 - To run the server: `uv run -m server.main`
 - To run the client: `uv run -m client.main`

+The client accepts an optional IP argument as the first cmd-line argument.
+Without it, the server IP defaults to localhost.

+The server accepts an optional Gemini API key as the first cmd-line argument.
+Without it, the server attempts to use the GOOGLE_API_KEY env variable.

 ## Contributors